camligorkem/ADA_2018_Project/ReadMe2.md

 We have 3 folders:
 - Data:
-    In this folder, we only included the data we have extracted from FactBook dataset for 20 countries and the parquet data that we created for the analysis.
+    In this folder, we included the data we have extracted from FactBook dataset for 20 countries, the parquet data that we created for preliminary analysis.
+    - Counrty: folder contains news-topic information for sampled news adn their assigned topic for each country
     - Factbook.json : Factbook data from CIA for 20 countries
     - data.parquet folder: Query results saved from pyspark_script.py results
 - Scripts:
     -  pyspark_script.py: Source data filtered on cluster with pyspark.
+    -  LDA_script_params.py:	Run LDA script with params (k, sigma etc)
+    -  LDA_script_sample.py:	Improve version LDA script (include sampling)
+    -  create_LDA_Model.py: For model selection
+    -  yet_another_LDA.py: Final version
 - Notebooks:
     - WorldFact.ipynb : Data Exploration and Analysis for FactBook data
     - Source_Data_Exploration.ipynb : Now Corpus data: Source data: Data Exploration and Analysis
     - WordLemPos_Topic_Modelling.ipynb : Now Corpus data: WordLemPos data: Data Exploration, Analysis and LDA Topic Modelling
     - Spark_Notebook.ipynb : Initial steps to understand managing big data in spark and cluster
+    - Data_Analysis.ipynb	: Correlations of two datasets, answers to research questions(left)
+    - Topic_Assignment.ipynb :	Human understandable topic assignment to documents clustered by LDA Model
+ - Plots: Interactive plots created for website
+ - LDAResult:
+    - all-pre-results: results found during model selecting and hyper parameter tuning for models
+    - for all countries: LDA model, topic distributions, document assignments, topics and words can be found along with perplexity scores and log likelihood results.

 __Order of notebooks__ are same as above.
-You can start checking the notebooks with WorldFact notebook for FactBook data analysis then proceed with Source data Exploration for Now Corpus Source analysis and then continue with WordLemPos_Topic_Modelling Notebook to see how we find the topics for news.
-The last notebook called Spark_Notebook this notebook contains our initial steps to understand how we can run and manage the big data on cluster with pyspark.
-We initally tried this with Source data of Now Corpus, and compare with our previous result, for the next steps we will further use this for WordLemPos data.
+You can start checking the notebooks with WorldFact notebook for FactBook data analysis then proceed with Source data Exploration for Now Corpus Source analysis and then continue with WordLemPos_Topic_Modelling.
+After them, Topic_Assignment and finally Data_Analysis Notebook to see how we discovered correlations.
+Spark_Notebook contains our initial steps to understand how we can run and manage the big data on cluster with pyspark.
+We initally tried this with Source data of Now Corpus, for later this notebook is turned into scripts.